oliver-coates/OakAsh-ThornWiki/Oak Ash and Thorn Wiki/Oak Ash and Thorn Wiki/Geography, Geopolitics & History/Notable Institutions/Technical Institutes/Imperial Institute of Brittania.md

 ![[OxfordUniversityResearchers.jpeg]]
 *Researchers working at the University of Oxford*

 The Institute for Scientific Inquiry encompasses research into the natural sciences.
-Headquartered in Oxford, the ISI cooperates extremely closely with the Universities of Brittania.
+Headquartered in Oxford, the ISI cooperates extremely closely with the Universities of Britannia.

 ## Mathematics